-It is the policy of the Washington and Lee University and its School of Law to provide equal access to educational opportunities to qualified students with physical or mental disabilities, in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
-The University intends that these procedures will facilitate an interactive process of dialogue and timely exchange of information between the student and the designated Dean.
+Washington and Lee University is committed to providing equal access to educational opportunities to qualified students with physical or mental disabilities, in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+The University intends that these procedures will facilitate an interactive process of dialogue and timely exchange of information between the student and the designated University administrators.

-Accommodation policies, procedures, and informational documents and forms are available on the General Counsel webpage or visit these links.
+Accommodation policies, procedures, and informational documents and forms are available on the General Counsel webpage or visit these links: